tiagomelojuca/otclient-wiki/OTClient-Coding-Style.md

-### Identation
+### Indentation
 * 4 spaces are used for indentation
 * Spaces, not tabs!

 ### Declaring variables
-* Variables/functions start with a small letter and each consecive word starts with a capital letter.
+* Variables/functions start with a small letter and each consecutive word starts with a capital letter.
 * Avoid short names and abbreviations whenever possible.
 Use readable names.

 ```cpp